mohd14shoeb/NodeJS-API-Backend/README.md

  please follow given below step to run this project

 1. Download NodeJS-API-Backend project

-2.open terminal and go to NodeJS-API-Backend folder by typing "cd NodeJS-API-Backend" command
+2. open terminal and go to NodeJS-API-Backend folder by typing "cd NodeJS-API-Backend" command
 3. run npm install command on terminal
 4. run npm start command on terminal, it will start server

 till now just project got run, now you need to add database in Mysql